 Besides low rates, one of their best features is their unemployment benefits.
 If you lose your job while repaying your loans, you don’t have to pay your loan for up to 12 months while you look for a new job!
 Interest will still accrue, but having this cash flow break is a huge benefit.
 They also provide job assistance guidance as well.

-Updated for 2017 and beyond.
+Updated for 2018 and beyond.
 The MBA degree is in high demand now that the economy has roared back.
 Tech/Internet is supplanting banking/finance as the place to be now for MBAs.
 Better lifestyle, and potential chance for good financial upside.
-I would also look into accelerator programs if you want to start a business.